carlosmoradev/backupMysql/README.md

 # Script for backup mysql

-This is just an script to do some mysql backups quickly
+This is just a script to do some mysql backups quickly